palutlan/GVSU-CIS641-KEYBOARDWARRIORS/docs/software_requirements_specification_final.md

 | NFR23 |  The app should occupy minimal storage and should be accessible across all kinds of iOS devices. |
 | NFR24 | The app shall be available in different geographical regions on the Appstore. |
 | NFR25 | The app shall be available for beta testing on TestFlight for users who opt-in |

+# Change Management Plan:

+This portion of the SRS will describe a change management strategy for the iOS Notes application - training , integration, performance monitoring and fixing discovered issues.

+## Training:
+The application has been designed using HCI guidelines of the AppStore.
+It has a user centric design which makes using the app intuitive.
+Usability tests are being performed every sprint to make sure the app has a learning curve significantly smaller than the competing software in the market.
+Furthermore, the app provides tutorials on first launch to make the end user familiar with the features.
+Training manuals are available to acclimatize new users to the application.

+## Integration into organization:
+The app is readily available to install on iOS devices on the Appstore.
+Adhoc builds of the software can be deployed with requested changes using enterprise distribution using OTA (Over the air) install links.

+## Monitoring Performance:
+Firebase crashlytics is being used to monitor app usage and crashes.
+Critical crashes and performance hiccups shall be monitored and fixed every sprint and deployed continuously to the Appstore.
+The app is being updayted frequently to

+## Deployment strategy:
+The application will be available on iOS initially with an Android version coming soon.
+Beta builds shall be made available to users who opt-in.
+The app updates shall be pushed via Appstore.